-- Expand your Reach – Social CRMs can analyze data about who is interacting with your social media content and use this information to identify brand advocates and influencers, who can then spread your message further than it would otherwise reach, effectively doing your marketing legwork for you.
+- Expand your reach.
+Social CRMs can analyze data about who is interacting with your social media content and use this information to identify brand advocates and influencers.
+These people can then spread your message further than it would otherwise reach, effectively doing your marketing legwork for you.

-- Increase Visibility – Understanding how and when customers are interacting with your content enables you to optimize when and where you publish content to get maximum exposure.
-The marketing team will achieve greater visibility without devoting massive amounts of time researching – the data is there when they need it.
+- Increase visibility.
+Understanding how and when customers are interacting with your content enables you to optimize when and where you publish content to get maximum exposure.
+The marketing team will achieve greater visibility without devoting massive amounts of time researching because the data is there when they need it.

-- Greater Personalization - Incorporating additional customer data allows for personalization on a deeper level, which can increase sales converts by 202%.v Organizations dedicate massive amounts of time to achieve greater personalization.
+- Enhance personalization.
+Incorporating additional customer data allows for personalization on a deeper level, which can increase sales converts by 202%.v Organizations dedicate massive amounts of time to achieve greater personalization.
 Social CRMs make this process more effective and less time-consuming.

-- Enhance Communication – Many companies break their social media efforts, their marketing team, and their sales team into separate groups.
+- Facilitate communication.
+Many companies divide their social media efforts, their marketing team, and their sales team into separate groups.
 Social CRMs allow these groups to share messages easily and effectively, insuring that every inquiry receives a response and every opportunity to improve the customer journey is taken.

 Taken together, these characteristics of social CRMs provide the opportunity to achieve huge gains in productivity, which ultimately make your marketing team more successful in all of their endeavors.